Some people may have told you that cold email is dead.

 In this case, it’s sensible to spend some time now and again to clean up your list to remove these.

-This means that you don’t end up spending time and effort emailing companies that you almost certainly know won’t be interested in your offering.
+This means that you don’t end up spending tons of time and effort emailing companies that you almost certainly know won’t be interested in your offering.

 Not only this, you could even save money on your email software subscriptions too, as many of them base their price on the number of subscribers to your email list.